 Besides serving internal Stanford University researchers, lab Membership at SNC/SNL is open to anyone from any academic, government, private or industrial organization for any type of research and development activity acceptable within Stanford University Academic Research Policies and Procedures.
 Commercial activities (ie production of devices for sale) are strictly prohibited; although broadly defined R&D, such as development of prototypes, are within the scope of acceptable activities.
 Complience with policies that govern Stanford's operations of the SNC/SNL service centers might result in limited access to the service centers.

 - Identify the tool(s) that you will be using.
 If necessary, send us an email to discuss your research project and determine if the tool(s) and processes can give the desired results.

 - Complete the Stanford Nano Shared Facilities - Access Authorization Form

 - Turn the completed form in the mailslot in front of Room 105 in the Spilker Building.

 - Tip: for fastest processing, scan and email the completed form to firstname.lastname@example.org

 - Contact the lab managers for details on training and further access requirements.

 New External User Access

 Our facilities are open to external users.
 If you are a user from another Academic Institution, National Lab, NPO or industry, please follow all steps as outlined in Stanford Nano Shared Facilities - External User Access.
 Note: please use either the Agreement for Commercial Users or the Agreement for Other Academic or Non-Profit Users.
-If in doubt which agreement applies, send an email to Catherine Meng.
+If in doubt which agreement applies, send email to email@example.com.